 Holger has an extensive professional history working for the Department for International Development (DFID) in the United Kingdom.
-In his previous role, as Global Lead, Extractive Industries, he was responsible for setting DFID’s policy positions on extractives, managing an international team and leading strategic relationships across the UK Government and global partnerships with multilateral organisations, NGOs and corporate clients.
-He was also a senior adviser in DFID’s Private Sector Development cadre, helping to define priorities for engagement with the private sector and mentoring junior members of the cadre.
+In his previous role, as Global Lead, Extractive Industries, he was responsible for setting DFID’s policy positions on extractives, leading strategic relationships across the UK government and global partnerships with multilateral organisations, NGOs and corporate clients.
+He was also a senior adviser in DFID’s Private Sector Development cadre, helping to define priorities for engagement with the private sector and mentoring junior colleagues.

-Holger has been a member of the Governing Council for the Africa Legal Support Facility, the Advisory Board for ‘Mining and Metals in a Sustainable World 2050’ at the World Economic Forum and of the Reference Group for ‘Extractive Industries and Development’ at the United Nations University, 2016.
-He is the author of ‘Natural Resource Governance in Conflict-Affected Contexts’ (International Alert, 2010).
-He has also peer reviewed a number of publications on economic strategies related to extractive industries, for example the the 2013 Africa Progress Panel Report on Equity in Extractives.
+Holger has been a member of the Governing Council for the Africa Legal Support Facility, the Advisory Board for ‘Mining and Metals in a Sustainable World 2050’ at the World Economic Forum and of the Reference Group for ‘Extractive Industries and Development’ at the United Nations University.
+He has also peer reviewed a number of publications on economic strategies related to extractive industries, for example the 2013 Africa Progress Panel Report on Equity in Extractives.